- Written by Sílvia

 Before she dies, however, Aurelie writes a letter to her beloved and asks Wilhelm to hand it to him.
 Wilhelm is very sad about her friend's death and displeased by Serlo and Melina's intrigues and he decides to take the letter (and Serles and Melina are very happy to see him go).
 He only regrets to leave the children, who stay under Madame Melina’s care.
 Little Felix asks Wilhelm to "bring him a papa", as a gift, when he comes back; Mignon, who says him goodbye with a "warm and cordial, though not a tender kiss, upon his lips", just asks him not to forget them and to come back soon.
 The book ends with Mignon singing a song that talks about her "secret."

 This song, Heiß mich nicht reden, was written twice by Schubert.
-The first version is from 1821, written along with eight other songs with poems by Goethe (including my beloved Geheimes); it was the first Mignon's song written by Schubert.
+The first version is from 1821, written along with eight other songs with poems by Goethe (including my beloved Geheimes).
 He went back to the same poem in 1826 when he wrote the four Gesänge aus "Wilhelm Meister", D877, his last "collaboration" with Goethe from where we listened to the song of Mignon and the harpist, Nur wer die Sehnsucht kennt.
 Now we're listening to this second version of Heiß mich nicht reden, D877/2, performed by Gundula Janowitz i Irwin Gage

 Heiß mich nicht reden, heiß mich schweigen,